Meditation Service Format

 Arrive a little early.
 If you come in late, please stand inside the door until the opening prayer is completed; then be seated.
 After the service has begun, we leave or enter the chapel only during periods of chanting.

-• Turn off all electronic devices or leave them in your car.
+• Turn off all electronic devices.

 • If you have a cough, cold or any condition that creates noise or restlessness that may affect others, please meditate at home.
-If you begin coughing in the temple, please go to the foyer to recover.
+If you begin coughing in the chapel, please go to the foyer to recover.

 • Wear clothes that are made of soft fabrics that don’t make noise.